joao-conde/pessoa/README.md

 # Pessoa

 Creates an identity.
-Crate named from the Portuguese word for 'person'.
+The crate is named after the Portuguese word for "person."